-Use tape in the doorway to create jumps for your dog to go over or limbo bars to go under.
-If you can, rearrange the furniture for them to wind around.
-Have them jump up on and off beds and other furniture (if it’s allowed; not all lodgings want pets on the furniture).
+You can also rearrange the furniture for them to wind around.
+Have them jump up on and off the couch and other furniture if it’s allowed.
+Remember to be respectful – not all lodgings want pets on the furniture.

 All our furniture on the boat is bolted down.
-But we use Honey’s favorite stuffy toys to encourage her to jump on and off the settees and climb the first few steps of our companionway ladder.
+But we use Honey’s favorite stuffed toys to encourage her to jump on and off the settees and climb the first few steps of our ladder.

-Gather a few stinky treats and two cups.
+To play the shell game you’ll need a few extra-smelly treats and two cups.
 Show your dog the treat and let him watch you put it under one of the two cups.

-As your dog gets used to the game, make it more difficult.
-Add a third cup.
-Use a treat that doesn’t smell as strong.
-Or spend more time moving the cups around.
+As your dog learns the game, make it more difficult.
+You can add a third cup, use a treat that doesn’t smell as strongly, or spend more time moving the cups around.

 Dogs with a strong prey drive love chasing bubbles.
-Just whip out your wand and let your dog pop bubbles until they’re tired!
+Just whip out your wand and let your dog pop bubbles until she’s tired!

 Make sure you use a bubble mixture that won’t hurt your dog’s eyes.
-You can buy bacon-scented bubbles (yes, really!) or make your own (less interesting but safe) bubbles using glycerin and water.
+You can get bacon-scented or peanut butter-scented bubbles (yes, really!).
+Or make your own – which is less interesting, but safe – using glycerin and water.

-If your dog has to find her own food, the effort will tire her out while slowing her down at the same time.
+If your dog has to work to get her food, the effort will tire her out while slowing her down at the same time.

-From there she graduated to more advanced toys, including the Kong Wobbler which required her to work the toy all over the room to get her full meal.
+From there she graduated to more advanced toys, including the Kong Wobbler which requires her to work the toy all over the room to get her full meal.

 The result of feeding Honey from food toys all these years?
 She takes a deep nap immediately after eating.

 Honey loves playing tug.
-We trained her to inhibit her bite so we can play rowdy games of tug without getting hurt.
-My husband also gets down on the ground to wrestle around with Honey.
+We trained her to inhibit her bite, so we can play rowdy games of tug without getting hurt.
+My husband also gets down on the ground to wrestle with Honey.

 If your dog gets overexcited with this kind of game, you might want to avoid it.
 But for some dogs, rolling around on the floor with their favorite person is loads of fun.

-Nothing works your dog’s brain more than training him to do tricks.
-Shaping is a training method in which you reward your dog for getting closer to a behavior, one step at a time.
+Nothing works your dog’s brain better than training, and teaching him to do tricks is fun for you both.
+Shaping is a training method in which you reward your dog for getting closer to a behavior, one tiny step at a time.

 For example, to train your dog to shut the door, say yes and give them a treat if they face the door.
 Once they are reliably facing the door to receive a reward, wait for them to move closer to the door before giving them a treat.
 Work your way through the steps until your dog is touching, and then pushing, the open door with their nose for a reward.

-And the best part is, there are tons of tricks to teach your dog!
+The best part is, you’ll never run out of tricks to teach your dog!

 We took a great class on playing nose work games at our local SPCA and Honey LOVED it.
 Now we use nose work games to tire her out when we’re stuck on board.
 When she hears me say, “Find it,” Honey knows to start sniffing out the treats I’ve hidden around the boat.
-Using her nose tires her out better than anything else we’ve ever tried.
+Using her nose tires her out better than anything else we do.